holhar/java-dev-kb/training/src/main/java/de/holhar/java_dev_kb/training/pcps/README.md

 4.1 What is a Spring Data Repository interface?

 4.2 How do you define a Spring Data Repository interface?
-Why is it an interface not a class?
+Why is it an interface and not a class?

 4.3 What is the naming convention for finder methods in a Spring Data Repository interface?